ssjblue197/pure-ui/docs/pages/getting-started/form-controls.md

 ## Getting Associated Form Controls

-At this time, using [`HTMLFormElement.elements`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) will not return Shoelace form controls because the browser is unaware of their status as custom element form controls.
-Fortunately, Shoelace provides an `elements()` function that does something very similar.
-However, instead of returning an [`HTMLFormControlsCollection`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection), it returns an array of HTML and Shoelace form controls in the order they appear in the DOM.
+At this time, using [`HTMLFormElement.elements`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) will not return Pure UI form controls because the browser is unaware of their status as custom element form controls.
+Fortunately, Pure UI provides an `elements()` function that does something very similar.
+However, instead of returning an [`HTMLFormControlsCollection`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection), it returns an array of HTML and Pure UI form controls in the order they appear in the DOM.

 ```js
 import { getFormControls } from '@shoelace-style/shoelace/dist/utilities/form.js';